JuliaLang/julia/doc/src/base/sort.md

 on most inputs.
 The exact algorithm choice is an implementation detail to allow for future performance improvements.
 Currently, a hybrid of `RadixSort`, `ScratchQuickSort`, `InsertionSort`, and `CountingSort` is used based on input type, size, and composition.
-Implementation details are subject to change but currently availible in the extended help of `??Base.DEFAULT_STABLE` and the docstrings of internal sorting algorithms listed there.
+Implementation details are subject to change but currently available in the extended help of `??Base.DEFAULT_STABLE` and the docstrings of internal sorting algorithms listed there.

-You can explicitly specify your preferred algorithm with the `alg` keyword (e.g. `sort!(v, alg=PartialQuickSort(10:20))`) or reconfigure the default sorting algorithm for a custom types by adding a specialized method to the `Base.Sort.defalg` function.
+You can explicitly specify your preferred algorithm with the `alg` keyword (e.g. `sort!(v, alg=PartialQuickSort(10:20))`) or reconfigure the default sorting algorithm for custom types by adding a specialized method to the `Base.Sort.defalg` function.
 For example, [InlineStrings.jl](https://github.com/JuliaStrings/InlineStrings.jl/blob/v1.3.2/src/InlineStrings.jl#L903)
 defines the following method:
 ```julia